Ludger Kühnhardt: Main publications

 Study trips and field research, guest professorships and public lectures took Ludger Kühnhardt to all 193 member states of the United Nations and to 42 partially sovereign territories or defunct states (including the German Democratic Republic, Yugoslavia and the Soviet Union).
-During all his stays outside Germany - which amount to a fifth of his life span - he wrote a diary, originally in German.
-The edited texts about encounters with a myriad of ordinary people and public figures, places of interest and impressions on local realities reconstruct the complex developments of today's global world in its dialectical interconnectedness and disunity during the time span between 1960 and 2020.
-The two volums provide a rich source for research and a colourful panorama through the lens of one of the most globe-trotting contemporary authors.
+During his stays outside Germany – which amount to a fifth of his life span – he wrote a diary, originally in German.
+The edited texts about encounters with a myriad of people and public figures, places of interest and impressions on local realities reconstruct the developments of today's global world in its dialectical interconnectedness and disunity during the time span between 1960 and 2020.
+The two volums provide a source for research and a colourful panorama through the lens of one of the most globe-trotting contemporary authors.